 - To thaw frozen lasagana for later, thaw overnight in the fridge, bake at 350* for 45 minutes covered, and again, 15 minutes uncovered.

-This recipe is made as part of our Mediterranean cooking day in the Afternoon Cooking Club.
+This recipe is made as part of our Mediterranean cooking day in the Afternoon Cooking Class.
 Join us for more fun Italian recipes bursting with flavor and nutrition!